deepcurator/DCC/src/code2graph/README.md

 ### Light-Weight Approach

 This approach could be tested using the [corresponding notebook](testScript/light_weight.ipynb).
-Its output is displayed in a new tab as a html file.
+Its output is displayed in a new tab as an HTML file.
 Screenshot of a sample output is provided below:

 <p align="center">
  <img align="center" src="https://github.com/deepcurator/DCC/blob/master/docs/Sample_Output_1.png" alt="sampleoutput">